- Advertising and Data Privacy Blog

-We choose to advertise ethically, by leaving it up to our target audiences to decide which (personal) data they wish to share with us.
+We choose to advertise ethically, by leaving it up to our target audiences to decide (and remain in control of) which personal data they wish to share with us.
 This allows us to build trusted, direct relationships and long-term value with your customers.

 Advertising is all about persuading people – to induce, influence, and encourage people to act in a particular way or to accept a particular belief.
 While its purpose is often commercial – aimed at selling goods or promoting a brand – advertising techniques and tools may equally be used to raise awareness and incentivise ethical behaviour.
 In fact, the art of persuasion has been around for as long as people have socially interacted and cooperated with one another.
 It has been part and parcel of the toolbox of the salesman, pastor, prophet and politician for as long as we may remember, and is indispensable in the proper functioning of our democracies and free markets today.

 However, new data-powered technologies have blown the lid off that toolbox, and allow advertisers to collect all kinds of intimate information about people, target messages at very specific audiences, and analyse their response in great detail.